Henrik Lundqvist: Establishing himself, Stanley Cup Final appearance, Vezina Trophy (2009–2017)

 On 4 December 2013, Lundqvist signed a seven-year, $59.5 million contract extension with the Rangers, making Lundqvist the highest-paid goaltender in the NHL with an average annual cap hit of $8.5 million.
 On 18 March 2014, Lundqvist passed Mike Richter with his 302nd win to become the most winning goaltender in Rangers history after defeating the Ottawa Senators 8–4.
 On 22 March, Lundqvist passed Hall of Fame goaltender Eddie Giacomin with his 50th regular season shutout to become the Rangers' shutout leader after defeating the New Jersey Devils 2–0 at the Prudential Center.
-With the 2–1 victory over the Pittsburgh Penguins in the second round of the 2014 playoffs on 13 May, Lundqvist earned an NHL-record five-straight Game 7 wins.
-On 29 May, he shut-out the Montreal Canadiens 1–0 in Game 6 to help defeat the Rangers 4–2 in the series against the sixth-seeded Canadiens to take the Rangers to the 2014 Stanley Cup Final against the Los Angeles Kings, and Lundqvist also surpassed Mike Richter on the most playoff wins list (42) in the process.
+With the 2–1 victory over the Pittsburgh Penguins in the second round of the 2014 playoffs on 13 May, Lundqvist earned an NHL-record five-straight game 7 wins.
+On 29 May, he shut-out the sixth-seeded Montreal Canadiens 1–0 in game 6 of the Eastern Conference final, defeating the Canadiens 4–2 in the series and taking the Rangers to the 2014 Stanley Cup Final against the Los Angeles Kings.
+Lundqvist also surpassed Mike Richter on the most playoff wins list (42) in the process.
 However, the Rangers would ultimately be defeated by the sixth-seeded Kings 4–1 in the series.
-In Game 5, Kings defenceman Alec Martinez scored in double overtime off a Tyler Toffoli rebound to give the Kings their second Stanley Cup title in three years.
+In game 5, Kings defenceman Alec Martinez scored in double overtime off a Tyler Toffoli rebound to give the Kings their second Stanley Cup title in three years.